 • Collateral.
 The sales materials that close: decks, one-pagers, case studies, leave-behinds.

 Most outsourcing options only cover some of these.
 A social media tool does awareness.
 A web agency does the website.
 A freelancer does one channel.
-The price you’re quoted depends heavily on how many of the four you’re actually getting, which is exactly why comparing headline numbers without checking scope will mislead you every time.
+The price you’re quoted depends heavily on how many of the four you’re actually getting — which is exactly why comparing headline numbers without checking scope will mislead you every time.

-AI marketing tools and services
+How much do AI marketing tools and services cost?

 A new category has grown up fast: AI-powered services that do the production work for you.
 They’re often the cheapest headline number, but read the fine print on scope and commitment.

 • Blaze.ai starts from $999/mo, with a 6-month minimum commitment.
-That’s real value for content and activation work, but note the lock-in: $999/mo across six months is $5,994 committed before you can walk away.
+That’s $5,994 committed before you can walk away.

 • Venti Scale runs roughly $500 to $5,000/mo, priced by how many channels you switch on.
 The low end is a single channel; the full-service end lands in the $2,500 to $5,000/mo range.

-The pattern across AI services: attractive entry prices, but the cheap tier is usually one channel, and the full picture costs more, sometimes with a commitment attached.
+The pattern across AI services: attractive entry prices, but the cheap tier is usually one channel, and the full picture costs more — sometimes with a commitment attached.

-A traditional marketing agency
+How much does a traditional marketing agency cost?

 Agencies still do good work, and for some businesses they’re the right fit.
 But you pay for the overhead: account managers, office space, and margin.

-• Typical range: $3,000 to $15,000+/mo, usually on a retainer, often with a minimum term.
+• Small-business agencies typically charge $3,000 to $15,000+/mo, usually on a retainer with a minimum term (DarkRoom Agency, 2026).

-The instinct many owners have, “I’ll just hire a marketer,” is usually the most expensive route, not the cheapest.
+The instinct many owners have — “I’ll just hire a marketer” — is usually the most expensive route, not the cheapest.

 And here’s the catch that salary hides: one person can’t cover all four rings.
 A great social manager isn’t a brand strategist isn’t a web developer isn’t a designer.
 Hire one person and you’ve bought one skill set, not a marketing department.